maxsitt/insect-detect-docs/docs/deployment/analysis.md

 ![Plot mean detection confidence](assets/images/top1_mean_det_conf.png){ width="700" }

 The plot `top1_per_rec.png` gives a quick overview of the top1 classes per recording.
-In the following example, lower numbers of insects at recording intervals early in the day can be noticed.
-Also an increase of images classified as dirt (`none_dirt`) can be observed in later recording intervals.
+In the following example, lower numbers of insects at recordings early in the day can be noticed.
+Also an increase of images classified as dirt (`none_dirt`) can be observed in later recordings.

 ![Plot top1 classes per recording](assets/images/top1_per_rec.png){ width="700" }

-The plot `imgs_per_track.png` (or also `duration_per_track.png`) gives you information about the distribution of the number of images (= tracking duration) per tracking ID.
+The plot `imgs_per_track.png` gives you information about the distribution of the number of images (= tracking duration) per tracking ID.
 By default, all tracked insects with less than 3 or more than 1800 images will be removed before saving the `*metadata_classified_top1_final.csv`.
 You could run the `csv_analysis.py` script with the arguments `-min_tracks 1` and `-max_tracks 9999` to plot all tracking IDs and include them in the final .csv file.

 ![Plot images per tracking ID](assets/images/imgs_per_track.png){ width="700" }